Storm Reid is Taking Hollywood By, Well, Storm

 Advertisement

 Other teen girls aren’t blockbuster movie stars who say yes to prom while getting glam for a red carpet, but Reid tells this story like a typical high school sophomore would, with a mix of coyness, enthusiasm, and a bit of discomfort.
-It sounds ripped from the script for a glossy new rom-com, the kind of film you’d expect her to take on after becoming a Disney darling with A Wrinkle in Time.
-Instead, this summer she’s starring in two of prestige TV’s buzziest new series: Netflix’s When They See Us and HBO’s Euphoria.
-One is the harrowing retelling of the infamous 1989 Central Park rape case that wrongfully incarcerated five innocent Black teens, and the other is a roisterous and simultaneously disturbing glimpse into what high school kids do when their parents aren’t paying attention.
+It sounds ripped from the script for a glossy new rom-com; the kind of film you’d expect her to take on after becoming a Disney darling with A Wrinkle in Time.
+Instead, this summer she’s starring in two of prestige TV’s buzziest new series: Netflix’s When They See Us and HBO’s Euphoria, which'll hit UK screens later this year.
+One is the harrowing retelling of the infamous 1989 Central Park rape case that wrongfully incarcerated five innocent black teens, and the other is a roisterous and simultaneously disturbing glimpse into what high school kids do when their parents aren’t paying attention.
 Hint: Drugs.
 They do lots and lots of drugs.

 Advertisement